-- 2. Maintain a 3.0 GPA throughout your time in the program. - 3.
+- 2. Maintain a 3.0 GPA throughout your time in the program.
+This includes a 3.0 in all OSU coursework, a 3.0 total on your program of study, and a 3.0 each term. - 3.
 Every spring you are required to complete the Assessment of Satisfactory Academic Progress.
-The student and advisor work on the form together and the student also submits a selfnarrative of their progress.
+The student and advisor work on the form together and the student also submits a self-narrative of their progress.
 The coordinator sends out several reminders about this requirement throughout spring term.
 Failing to turn in the assessment materials on time will result in an enrollment hold being put on your account. - 4.
-Check in with your advisor each term and update them on your coursework and capstone progress. - 5.
+Check in with your advisor on a consistent basis every term and update them on your coursework and capstone progress.
+We recommend that you establish a communication schedule with your advisor.
+It is also highly recommended to check in with your committee members this often as well. - 5.
 Check your OSU email regularly.
 This is the official, and only way OSU communicates with students.